 Island House History

-From its beginning over 165 years ago as a waterfront beach house to the family-restored Historic Hotel of America it is today, the Island House has opened its doors to over a million tourists from around the world.
-With its handsome Victorian structure and family-owned intimacy, Mackinac Island’s oldest hotel offers an authentic Mackinac Island experience.
+From its beginning over 165 years ago as a waterfront beach house to the family-restored historic luxury hotel that it is today, the Island House has opened its doors to over a million tourists from around the world.
+With its handsome Victorian structure and family-operated intimacy, Mackinac Island’s oldest hotel offers an authentic Mackinac Island experience.

 Initially constructed for Charles O’Malley in 1852 as a beachfront resort, the Island House was one of the first summer hotels on Mackinac Island.
 In 1865 Captain Henry Van Allen, a Great Lakes skipper, purchased the resort, thus beginning a family tradition that would last nearly 75 years.
 During this time, he moved the hotel about 300 feet off the shore to its present location to allow for future expansion.
 Under Captain Van Allen’s direction, visitors deemed the Island House the “best family hotel” as Mackinac Island becomes the most popular summer destination in America.